AddyRdz/js-muscle-memory/README.md

 ## JS Muscle Memory
 This problem set will test your understanding of how JavaScript is evaluated.
+Check your answers by running the lines code in your browser console.

+Suggestions:
-Check your answers by running the lines code.
-Type out these expressions and avoid copy & paste.
-Get used to typing JavaScript!
+- Type out these expressions and avoid copy & paste.
+- Get used to typing JavaScript!
 Some of these answers are obvious but run the code anyway to get familiar with the workflow for running JavaScript.

 ### Task 1
-Predict what the following JavaScript expressions will evaluate to.
+- Goal: Predict what the following JavaScript expressions will evaluate to.
-- [ ] Complete all of these inside of the Chrome DevTools
+- Task: Complete all of the expressions below inside of the Chrome DevTools.
+- Note: If a method or output is unexpected put a note as a comment in the app.js file for task 1.

 ```js
 4 + 4 / 2
 (2 + -7) * 3